kaisama/KAI-Model-Modifier/README.md

 # KAI-Model-Modifier
-a small tool to fix 3d models' pivot, scale and orientation
+A small tool to fix 3d models' pivot, scale and orientation

 How to use: